mrpotatoes/react-layout-manager/README.md

 These are the questions I want to solve in this blog post.
 I even created a package to handle this work but it wouldn't be production ready as this is just a thought experiment on my part and something that I wanted to play with.
 Something that I feel would be a really good pattern for others to use.
 That package would be called `@mrpotatoes/react-layout-manager`.

 ## What I'm hoping to achieve
 I want a way to loosely couple layouts from components and the data therein.
 While I'm focusing on layouts this could easily be used with *ANY* `React` component.
-I'm looking for a way to not only loosely couple these two components but also they can be configured with data (where components show up, when, their state and props).
+I'm looking for a way to not only loosely couple these two components but also so that they can be configured with data (where `Tiles` show up, when, their state and props).

 ### To build a suite of layouts & tiles
 <!-- To build a suite of layouts (structure) & tiles (state[ful] components) -->